nephio-project/porch/docs/content/en/docs/5_architecture_and_components/porch-apiserver/functionality.md

 ## Background Operations

-The API Server runs background tasks for maintenance:
+The API Server delegates certain background operations to separate controller components for better separation of concerns and scalability.

 ### Repository Synchronization

-**Sync process:**
-- Background goroutine discovers repositories
-- Creates SyncManager for each repository
-- SyncManager triggers periodic sync
-- Cache updates from Git repository
-- Watch notifications sent to clients

-**Sync configuration:**
-- Default frequency set at server startup
-- Per-repository frequency via Repository CR
+Repository synchronization is handled by the dedicated [Repository Controller]({{% relref "/docs/5_architecture_and_components/controllers/repository-controller/_index.md" %}}), which runs as a separate component using the controller-runtime framework.

+The Repository Controller manages:
-- Manual sync via Repository CR update
+- Repository resource lifecycle and reconciliation
-- Cron schedule support

-**Sync coordination:**
-- One SyncManager per repository
+- Periodic and on-demand repository synchronization
-- Syncs run independently
-- Errors logged and reported in Repository status
+- Repository health checks and status updates
-- Automatic retry on next cycle
+- Cache updates and invalidation
+- Repository deletion and cleanup

+See the [Repository Controller documentation]({{% relref "/docs/5_architecture_and_components/controllers/repository-controller/_index.md" %}}) for details on sync configuration, scheduling, and implementation.

 ### Resource Cleanup